Montezuma (1804 ship)

 Montezuma was launched in Philadelphia in 1804.
 She came into British hands c.1807 after having been seized for attempting to evade the British East India Company's monopoly on British trade with India.
 She then initially traded with Charleston until 1811 when she went whaling in the Galápagos Islands.
 There the Americans captured her in 1813.
-Her captors sailed her to Valparaiso where the Spanish colonial government seized her.
+Her captors sailed her to Valparaíso where the Spanish colonial government seized her.

 Montezuma became Moctezuma and served as a sloop of the First Chilean Navy Squadron.
 The Chilean Navy sold her in 1828 and she returned to mercantile service.

 American East Indiaman

 John Ashmead sailed Montezuma from Philadelphia on 9 April 1804, bound for Bengal.
 She arrived at Calcutta on 8 August.
 She left Calcutta on 2 December and arrived back in Philadelphia on 8 April 1804.

 On 21 May 1805 Montezuma, John Anley, master, sailed to Batavia.
 Her voyage netted a profit of $9475.75.
 She then made a voyage too the Cape of Good Hope on behalf of the British Government.
 At the start of her journey a gale blew her out of the Delaware and she had to put into New York for $2000 in repairs and refitting before she could resume her voyage.
 Captain Anley delivered bread and wheat.